 You may ask to see the teachers at any time rather than waiting until parents evening.
 They are always happy to talk about your child.
 It is best to make an appointment to see them so that they can prepare for the meeting and they are not teaching.

-The head teacher will be in the playground most mornings before school and sometimes after school too.
+The head teacher or deputy head teachers will be in the playground most mornings before school and sometimes after school too.
 This is an ideal time to pass on any short messages.
 If you need to talk to the head teacher for longer about more private matters, it is much better to make an appointment to see her at another time.

 There will also be times when we need to speak to you about your child for any number of different reasons.
 This may be through a telephone call, text, e mail or a face to face.
 Please try to work with us all the time because, in doing so, we can ensure a more positive outcome for everyone and in all matters.

 A newsletter will be produced each Friday and it will contain important information, dates and news.
 We aim to put everything together, on one letter, to ensure that you do not have too many pieces of information in a week.
-We send out a paper copy of this as well as an email copy to ensure that everyone receives it.
+We send this out by email to ensure that everyone receives it.
 In addition, they are placed on the website each week.
-Please check your child's bag on a Friday evening.

 School Reading Diary